(Harry Waters, NPS)

-Information Desk Volunteers are the backbone of our Volunteer Corps, and work at least a 4-hour shift per week at one of the park's Information Desks - Visitor Center, Cyclorama Center, West End Station.
+Information Desk Volunteers are the backbone of our Volunteer Corps, and work at least a 4-hour shift per week at the park Information Desk in the Museum and Visitor Center.
+Volunteers are also assigned to the West End Station in the park during the summer months.
 They answer visitor questions, provide orientation on how to visit Gettysburg, and generally serve the visitor and assist the ranger on duty.
-Most work all year round.
+Many volunteers work all year round.

 The third type of Visitor Services Volunteer is our new Ambassador.
 Ambassadors work mostly outside in the parking areas and National Cemetery, to promote ranger programs and inform visitors of certain park policies and procedures.
 Ambassadors also rotate into the museum exhibits for part of their shift to answer questions and provide another friendly contact point.
 Like desk volunteers, ambassadors work at least one four-hour shift per week during the late spring, summer and fall seasons.

 What are the requirements of a Gettysburg volunteer, and what qualities make the best kind of volunteer?